 ASC holds rights to CRISPR/Cas9 technology and is one of the earliest providers of CRISPR services.
 Throughout the years we have optimized our protocols to deliver high-throughput genome editing services for complex and mainstream genetic engineering of iPSCs.

 Figure 1: TARGATT™ Knock-In Strategy.
 TARGATT™ technology enables fast and site-specific, stable integration of large DNA fragments (up to 22 kb) into an intergenic, transcriptionally active safe harbor locus.
 We can engineer an "attP" integrase recognition landing pad at a safe harbor locus.
 Single-copy gene insertion occurs when it is used in conjunction with an “attB” containing donor plasmid and integrase expression.

 Unlike other recombinases, such as Cre or Flp, the TARGATT™ integrase recognizes and recombines at two largely unrelated sites, attP and attB, in terms of their sequences.
 Once the integrase-mediated integration at attB and attP takes place, two new hybrid sites, attL and attR are created at the junctions.
 These new sites are unrecognizable by integrase; therefore, integrase reaction is uni-directional.
 Once the DNA is integrated, it will not be excised, making the integration process highly efficient.
 With TARGATT™ integrase system, the gene is integrated in exactly the Rosa26 or H11 locus permanently.

 Yes.
-We can generate TARGATT™ Master cell lines engineered with the “attP” docking site into a safe harbor locus.
+We can generate TARGATT™ master cell lines engineered with the “attP” docking site at safe harbor locus.

 A single copy.